 The CHCM Committee (or the independent directors in the case of the Chief Executive Officer) retains ultimate authority with respect to amounts awarded to the NEOs under the STI Plan.
-The NEOs' STI awards are determined based on the Company's financial and strategic performance over the performance period (represented by the "2023 STI ANALYSIS-2023 STI CORPORATE FUNDING LEVEL" discussed below) and each NEO's performance against their individual performance goals.
+The NEOs' STI awards are determined based on:

+- (i) the Company's financial and strategic performance over the performance period (represented by the "2024 STI ANALYSIS -2024 STI CORPORATE FUNDING LEVEL" discussed below); and - (ii) each NEO's performance against their individual performance goals.
 See "III.
 Compensation Process and Oversight-C. SETTING COMPENSATION" above for a discussion of how each NEO's individual performance objectives are established.

-Each year, the CHCM Committee determines the STI Corporate Funding Level based on the Company's performance against a shared set of financial and strategic goals approved by the CHCM Committee.
+Following each year, the CHCM Committee determines the STI Corporate Funding Level based on the Company's performance against a shared set of financial and strategic goals that were approved by the CHCM Committee prior to that year.
 The STI Corporate Funding Level serves as a baseline payout level for the NEOs' STI awards, and therefore, is the primary consideration for the amount to be awarded to each NEO.
 However, the amount of STI ultimately awarded to each NEO is then determined based on the CHCM Committee's assessment of how the NEO performed against the NEO's individual performance objectives.
-The Chief Executive Officer initially makes this determination for each of the other NEOs based on an evaluation of the performance of each NEO and recommends an STI award for each NEO to the CHCM Committee for its consideration and ultimate determination.
+The Chief Executive Officer initially makes this determination for each of the other NEOs based on this evaluation of the performance of each NEO and recommends an STI award for each NEO to the CHCM Committee for its consideration and ultimate determination.
 For the Chief Executive Officer, the independent directors conduct a performance review of the Chief Executive Officer, and based on this assessment, the CHCM Committee recommends an STI award for the Chief Executive Officer to the independent directors.

 The CHCM Committee or the independent directors may weigh each NEO's performance differently in light of the NEO's role, giving appropriate consideration to the degree to which each NEO impacted our performance and contributed to the STI Corporate Funding Level.
 Based on this assessment, the CHCM Committee or the independent directors may, depending on the circumstances, award the NEO an STI award at a level relative to the NEO's target that is equal to, or greater or less than, the STI Corporate Funding Level.
-See "2023 STI ANALYSIS - 2023 STI PAYOUTS FOR NEOs" below for a discussion regarding how this process was applied to the NEOs' 2023 STI awards.
+See "2024 STI ANALYSIS - 2024 STI PAYOUTS FOR NEOs" below for a discussion regarding how this process was applied to the NEOs' 2024 STI awards.

-2023 STI ANALYSIS - 2023 STI CORPORATE FUNDING LEVEL
+2024 STI ANALYSIS - 2024 STI CORPORATE FUNDING LEVEL